ARTS 14000 DRAWING I 3 Credit Hours

 ARTS 35704 ENAMELING CONCEPTS AND TECHNIQUES 3 Credit Hours

-(Repeatable for maximum of 6 credit hours) An in-depth exploration of vitreous enameling techniques on two-dimensional surfaces.
+(Repeatable for credit) An in-depth exploration of vitreous enameling techniques on two-dimensional surfaces.
 Champlevé, cloisonné and sifted enamel approaches are highlighted.
 Conceptual development and design skills are emphasized.
 To gain a deeper understanding of the subject, historical and contemporary works are viewed and discussed.

 Schedule Type: Studio